itzikgb/GitLab-Workshop/content/32_Lab2/runner.md

 {{% notice tip %}} GitLab Runner is open-source and written in Go.
 It can be run as a single binary; no language-specific requirements are needed.
 You can install GitLab Runner on several different supported operating systems.
 Other operating systems may also work, as long as you can compile a Go binary on them.
 {{% /notice %}}

-{{% notice note %}}
-For more information about running jobs in docker containers, visit https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#run-your-cicd-jobs-in-docker-containers
-{{% /notice  %}}

 # Install Docker engine
   - Go to your Instance summary, and click **Connect** in order to open the console.